diezfx/transformation-framework/typesystem.md

 ## implemented at the moment :properties have types
-problem: what if one component has more than e.g. one port to offer (https/grpc)
+###  what if e.g. one component has more than. one port to offer (https/grpc)

-sol2: solve with types one port is "port.https" the other "port.grpc"
+solve with types one port is "port.https" the other "port.grpc"

 at them moment implemented with .startswith() so getcapabilitiesofType("port") returns both.\

-### What if component exports 2 http ports??
+### What if component exports 2 http ports
 first use type then name?